thearqamj/bellabeat-wellness-data-analysis/README.md

 ### Step 03: PROCESS
 I will focus my analysis in R due to the accessibility, amount of data and to be able to create data visualization to share my results with stakeholders.

+We will choose the packages that will help us on our analysis and open them.
+We will use the following packages for our analysis:

+tidyverse
+here
+skimr
+janitor
+lubridate
+ggpubr
+ggrepel

+'library(ggpubr)
+library(tidyverse)
+library(here)
+library(skimr)
+library(janitor)
+library(lubridate)
+library(ggrepel)`